MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Low Level APIs Implementation Files
 -----------------------------------

-Some MicroEJ Architecture modules require some additional information about the BSP implementation of Low Level APIs.
+Some Platform modules require additional information about the BSP implementation of Low Level APIs.

-This information must be stored in each module's configuration folder, in a file named ``bsp.xml``.
+This information must be stored in each Platform module's configuration folder, in a file named ``bsp.xml``.

 This file must start with the node ``<bsp>``.
 It can contain several lines like this one: